 The key factor in a probabilistic model is how you calculate the probability of a change.
 In the forest fire model, these were simply constants, but are only tested according the presence of particular types of neighbors (burning trees, empty land, etc.).

 In many probabilistic models, the probability of a change depends on the local difference of a cell from its neighbors.
+So, instead of using if/else conditions along with probabilities, we only use probabilities.
 This kind of model is sometimes called a contact process model.
 It can be used to model the spread of infection, voter bias, or behaviours of fundamental physics.

-A simple infection model, for example: - infected sites become healthy at a constant rate - healty sites become infected at a rate proportional to the number infected neighbours
+A simple infection model, for example: - infected sites become healthy at a constant probability - healty sites become infected at a probability proportional to the number infected neighbours

 Could you implement this?
 Could you extend it to incorporate effects of vaccination, social distancing, multiple diseases, etc.?